-Dr. Terror’s House of Horrors is a 1964 British anthology horror film from Amicus Productions, directed by veteran horror Freddie Francis (Nightmare; The Skull; Tales from the Crypt) from a screenplay by Milton Subotsky (The City of the Dead; At the Earth’s Core; The Monster Club).
+Doctor Terror’s House of Horrors is a 1965 released British anthology horror film from Amicus Productions, directed by veteran horror Freddie Francis (Nightmare; The Skull; Tales from the Crypt) from a screenplay by Milton Subotsky (The City of the Dead; At the Earth’s Core; The Monster Club).

 The film was a conscious attempt by Subotsky to repeat the success of Dead of Night (1945).
 In fact, he wrote the original stories in 1948 when he was employed as a scriptwriter for NBC’s Lights Out series.

-Filming in Techniscope was completed on 3 July 1964 and the movie released on 5 February 1965 by Regal Films.
+Filming in Techniscope and completed on 3rd July 1964, the movie released on 5th February 1965 by Regal Films.
 The score was by Elisabeth Lutyens and a novelisation by John Burke was issued by Pan Books.

 Peter Cushing, Christopher Lee, Max Adrian, Ann Bell, Peter Madden, Donald Sutherland, Roy Castle, Alan Freeman, Michael Gough, Ursula Howells, Bernard Lee, Jeremy Kemp, Neil McCallum.